-Completers is another term for graduates.
-It will include all students who earn Board of Regents-recognized awards and certificates at all levels.
+Completer is another term for graduates.
+It will include all students who earn Board of Regents-recognized bachelor's degrees.

-This indicator is the aggregate of all students who earn Board of Regents-recognized awards and certificates at all levels within an academic year, excluding associate degrees for four-year universities.
+This indicator is the aggregate of all students who earn Board of Regents-recognized awards and certificates at the bachelor's degree level within an academic year.